 When using public transports to travel in Belgium note the design of metro stations in Brussels.
 Many of these stations are thematic and some of them are very beautiful.

 #43 If you prefer driving yourself you’ll be pleased to know that Belgian highways are all free!
-Yes, there are no highway tolls.
+Yes, there are no highway tolls (as in Luxembourg).
 Maybe this helps to balance the prices of almost everything else… On the other hand, fuel is very expensive, both diesel and gasoline.

 #44 Driving in Belgium is particularly easy and unproblematic.
 The roads are goods, there are many highways and other drivers are usually peaceful.
 The downside is that closer to the bigger towns and on peak hours you’ll most certainly find traffic jams.